darkstar1227/Email-Sender/README.md

 ## Custom html
 - As the title, use your own email template.
 - I have provided a sample with url and document in template.html, rewrite it as you want.
+- However, if like to remove the {receiver_name}, please adjust the python code

 ## Special Setting
 ### Gmail